dino2gnt/pg_timeseries_extension/doc/timeseries.md

 ### Partition Sizing

 Related to the above information on indexes is the question of partition size.
-Because calculating the total size of partitioned tables can be tedious, Tembo's extension provides several easy-to-use views surfacing this information.
+Because calculating the total size of partitioned tables can be tedious, this extension provides several easy-to-use views surfacing this information.

 To examine the table (data), index, and total size for each of your partitions, simple query the time-series partition information view, `ts_part_info`.
 A general rule of thumb is that each partition should be able to fit within roughly one quarter of your available memory.
 This assumes that not much apart from the time-series workload is going on, and things like parallel workers may complicate matters, but work on getting partition total size down to around a quarter of your memory and you're off to a good start.